diegoversiani/underskeleton/README.md

 ```
 - then run: `$ gulp watch-bs`

+If you just want to build once:

+`$ gulp build-css` or
+`$ gulp build-scripts`

+#### Want to contribute?

+Underskeleton is in it's early stages and a lot has to be done yet.

+Watch or Star the repository and join [our newsletter](http://eepurl.com/cgTUhv).
+Fork the project, make the change you want to see.
+Or email me at [diegoversiani@gmail.com](mailto:diegoversiani@gmail.com).

 ## License

-Underskeleton is distributed under the terms of Open Source MIT License (http://opensource.org/licenses/mit-license.php).
+UNDERSKELETON, like WordPress, is licensed under the GPL.
+Use it to make something cool, have fun, and share what you've learned with others.

-Any third party softwares included in this project are licensed by their own creators.
+Any THIRD PART softwares included in this project are licensed by their own creators.

 ## Acknowledgement